* Preparation for Harvest: Guidelines, Rules

 - These plants include (but are not limited to): jack pine, burdock, yarrow, red clover, stinging nettle.

-• Several wild plants can affect blood sugar levels, so diabetic consumers should not consume them at all or should seek medical advice before consuming.
+- Several wild plants can affect blood sugar levels, so those with diabetes should not consume them or should seek medical advice before consuming.

 - These plants include (but are not limited to): burdock, stinging nettle.

-– Medicinal plants are contraindicated with other medications; seek medical advice.
+- Medicinal plants can contraindicate with other medications; seek medical advice before consuming.

 Washing and Handling